 Once the panelists had shared their personal reactions, the discussion was opened to the audience.
 Seven audience members of the thousands watching were able to participate.
 Seven out of thousands is hardly representative, but scholars of classical literature are reconciled to working with small biased samples.
 Of those who commented, about half disclosed that they had studied classics and knew the play, while others expressed a surprise at the play’s contents that implied that they had little previous exposure to it.
 Bryan Doerries did give a brief preshow introduction that explained Oedipus’s encounter with the Sphinx.

-Regardless of their level of expertise, it was clear from the audience’s comments that the plague was present in their minds at all times.
+Regardless of their level of expertise, it was clear from the audience’s comments that the plague was viscerally present to them at all times.
 All other aspects of the production faded after the end of the reading.
 For example, Oedipus’ interactions with Creon and Jocasta and the play’s shocking familial revelations received no comment.
 His rejection of Tiresias’ information, on the other hand, was carefully analyzed.
 Both panelists and audience members compared Tiresias to healthcare professionals who had tried to keep the public and the government informed about the coronavirus but were ignored because of fears of economic or political fallout.
-The audience interpreted Oedipus’s treatment of Tiresias as a threat to public health, which made it relevant to their viewing experience as Oedipus’s relationship with his family was not.
+The audience interpreted Oedipus’s treatment of Tiresias as a threat to public health, an interpretation that made it relevant to their experience as Oedipus’s relationship with his family was not.

 The panelists who began the discussion immediately introduced the topic of Oedipus’s leadership in the face of the plague.
 Yoo, the first panelist to speak, expressed appreciation that Oedipus acknowledged his responsibility for Thebes’ misfortunes.
 She wished that US leaders would do the same.
 The final panelist, Almojera, noted several parallels between the play and the COVID crisis, including, he said, “our own mad king,” a reference to the US president, Donald Trump.
 These comments and the subsequent conversation made it clear that the audience generally contextualized Oedipus’s leadership by comparing it to the US’s federal pandemic response.